roman-milk/roman-milk.github.io/babysitting-trouble.md

+===

-  ****** Babysitting Trouble Ch.
-06 ****** byStoryTeller07© Sara was getting a drink from the fridge when the phone rang.
+Sara was getting a drink from the fridge when the phone rang.
 "Hi Martha how's things.
 Yea he's here."
 She handed Harry the phone quickly not wanting to speak to her friend after having just had a naughty sex session with her son.

   "I asked Sara if I could stay and work late on the college project is that OK."
 He said.